The idea of learning Mandarin as a professional is great.

 TWith more than 1.3 billion people in China, there are more than 77,469,000 companies in the country.
 This means there’s a lot of Mandarin-speaking business people.

-Knowing Mandarin when you land in China will not only help you discuss business with the client, but it will also ease your travel experience.
-You’ll be able to speak with people in the airport, tell your cab driver what hotel you’re staying at and order your favourite Chinese dinner.
+Knowing Mandarin when you land in China will help you discuss business with the client and ease your travel experience.
+You’ll be able to speak with people in the airport, tell your cab driver what hotel you’re staying at, and order your favorite Chinese dinner.